postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 As the demand on PostgresML increases, the system gracefully handles the load.
 If the number of replicas stays the same, latency slowly increases, all the while remaining well below acceptable ranges.
 Throughput holds as well, as increasing number of clients evenly split available resources.

-If we increase the number of replicas, latency decreases and throughput increases and eventually stabilizies as the number of clients increases in parallel.
+If we increase the number of replicas, latency decreases and throughput increases, as the number of clients increases in parallel.
 We get the best result with 5 replicas, but this number is variable and can be changed as needs for latency compete with cost.

 ## What's Next